 I received my second Facebook jail term this weekend.
 Why?
-Because I told the person who wrote the comment that leads this article that I’ve reported their comment for spreading misinformation.
+Because I told the person who wrote a comment promoting horse deworner to cure COVID that I reported their comment for spreading misinformation.

 Then I committed the crime: I said the comment was stupid.